The Complete Guide to Continuing Care Retirement Communities

 Understanding the Contract Types

-• Type A (Life Care) — the most comprehensive.
-Higher entrance fee includes unlimited access to higher-level care.
+- Type A (Life Care) — the most comprehensive.
+A higher entrance fee and monthly rate include unlimited access to assisted living, memory care, and skilled nursing at little or no additional cost.

-• Type B (Modified) — moderate entrance fee covers a set number of days in higher-level care at a discounted rate.
+- Type B (Modified) — a moderate entrance fee covers a set number of days in higher-level care at a discounted rate, after which market rates apply.

-• Type C (Fee-for-Service) — lowest entrance fee, but market rates for any care beyond independent living.
+- Type C (Fee-for-Service) — the lowest entrance fee, but residents pay full market rates for any care beyond independent living.

 Understanding the Costs

-Entrance fees typically range from $100,000 to over $500,000.
+Entrance fees typically range from $100,000 to over $500,000, depending on location, apartment size, and contract type.
 Monthly fees range from $2,000 to $5,000 or more.
-Some communities offer refundable entrance-fee options.
-Always review the community's audited financial statements and consult an elder-law attorney.
+Some communities offer refundable entrance-fee options (50%–90% returned to the resident's estate).
+Because of the significant financial commitment, it is critical to:

 Questions to Ask During a Tour